top of page

 A close up of a Chicle produced Breakfast unit shows the double wrapping with waxed paper.
 The first wrapping is stuck firmly to the inner carton with the second wrapping folded loosely around it, with the seam opposite of the first layer. (photo: 1944Supply)

-For identification purpose the outer carton was printed, as prescribed earlier in the outer carton chapter, but it was left to the packer whether or not the inner carton needed to be marked for identification on the production line.
-Early on some contractors didn't deemed it necessary to mark the inner cartons, others simply used the same printing as used on the outer cartons.
+For identification purposes, the outer carton was printed, as prescribed earlier in the outer carton section, but it was left to the packer whether or not the inner carton needed to be marked for identification on the production line.
+Early on, some contractors didn't deem it necessary to mark the inner cartons, others simply used the same printing as used on the outer cartons.

 Later in the war it became more common to mark the units with "BREAKFAST UNIT", "DINNER UNIT" or "SUPPER UNIT", or just "BREAKFAST", " DINNER" or "SUPPER".